 It is okay to feel sad, ripped off, angry, envious, tired, fed up.
 It is okay to cry.
 And it is okay to laugh.
 It is okay to feel okay.
 Whatever your feelings, they are yours and they are valid.
 Our life has brought us to this place.
 We are here now to live in the moment and feel whatever it is we are feeling, to experience new things as our lives unfold, different to what it was before.

 You are not alone although it certainly might feel that way.
 There are so many of us who are motherless and understand the feeling of living without a mother.
-And for those who are fortunate to have their mother this Mother’s Day, I send blessings and happiness.
+And for people who are fortunate to have their mother this Mother’s Day, I send blessings and happiness.
 What a glorious thing!

 Keeping you all in my thoughts today!
 Sending love and hugs…